commontoolsinc/RFC/rfc/sigil.md

 #### Write Behavior

-Setting property in the referenced data structure keeps fact containing the link unchanged and forwards changes to the addressed memory space.
+Setting a property in the referenced data structure keeps the fact containing the link unchanged and forwards changes to the addressed memory space.

 ##### Example of setting property inside reference